Torus covers with controlled volume and diameter: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Cameron Rudd for pointing out the error in \cite[Lemmas 2.3 and 2.4]{kloeckner-sabourau} and its connection with Theorem \ref{thm:bns}.
-The author would also like to thank Christine Escher and Ananda L\'opez-Poo for helpful comments and suggestions.
+The author would also like to thank Christine Escher and Ananda L\'opez-Poo for helpful comments and suggestions, and an anonymous referee for carefully reading the paper and suggesting the inclusion of Example \ref{ex:cylinder}.